Plants are essential to everyone's lives. Welcome to Plantlife.

-Simon has written two historical novels set at the turn of the tenth century, and Angels, Dragons and Vultures – how to tame your investors… and not lose your company, a guide for entrepreneurs to the world of venture capital.
-He is also currently a trustee of Young Enterprise London, a charity promoting entrepreneurship in schools, and is a member of many other environmental organisations.
+Simon has written two historical novels set at the turn of the tenth century, and two business books : Angels, Dragons and Vultures – how to tame your investors… and not lose your company, a guide for entrepreneurs to the world of venture capital, and Elite – the Secret to Exceptional Leadership and Performance.
+He is also currently a non-executive director of various venture capital funds and companies, and is a member of many other environmental organisations.

 Peter Ainsworth - Chairman

-He held numerous posts including serving as both Shadow Secretary of State for Culture and more recently as Shadow Secretary of State of the Environment, Food and Rural Affairs from 2005 - 2009.
-He also chaired the All Parliamentary Groups for the Environment and Sustainable Aviation.
+He held numerous posts including serving as both Shadow Secretary of State for Culture and Shadow Secretary of State of the Environment, Food and Rural Affairs from 2005 - 2009.
+Prior to that he chaired the influential Environmental Audit Committee.
 Peter also steered his own green energy bill, to make it easier for homes to install units such as turbines and solar panels, on to the statute book.

 In 2005, in recognition of his work on the environment, Peter Ainsworth was awarded the Public Affairs News 'Politician of the Year' award.
 In 2009, Peter was given the PRASEG Environmental Politician of the Year 2009 award and was also named ‘Environmental Parliamentarian of the Year' by the Chartered Institute of Environmental and Water Management.

 Peter has been involved with Plantlife since joining the Board of Trustees in 2006.